Saturday, April 18, 2015

 War 1812 Hat

-Cup used in war 1812
+Cup used in the War of 1812

 7th US Infantry Soldier

-Sword of Colonel Daniel Newnan Georgia Volunteers
+Sword of Colonel Daniel Newnan, Georgia Volunteers

 This concluded the series about the War of 1812.